 - Telescopes back in time - We see some references to previous sales results that can’t be changed and distracts from the desired change.
 There are other comments about things that happened a month ago that also mix the feedback message

-- Hints at personal judgments – Can you spot the statements that veer into the personal?
-The first half of the statements in this feedback may be conflating punctuality with virtue – the person on the other side of this feedback may feel like their character is being insulted
+- Hints at personal judgments so no-one feels safe - Can you spot the statements that veer into the personal?
+The first half of the statements in this feedback may be conflating punctuality with virtue - the person on the other side of this feedback may feel like their character is being insulted

-- Assumes motivations – comments here that the person receiving the feedback isn’t taking things ‘seriously’ are not based on observable behaviors try to stick to behavioral examples and changes when giving feedback
+- Assumes motivations instead of staying grounded - comments here that the person receiving the feedback isn’t taking things ‘seriously’ are not based on observable behaviors try to stick to behavioral examples and changes when giving feedback

-- Mostly one-way – The only opening for dialogue we see here is at the end of the feedback
+- Mostly one-way, not two-way - The only opening for dialogue we see here is at the end of the feedback

 - Muddles importance - Receiving this kind of feedback you might believe that a prompt arrival to work is the desired change being demanded or that meeting sales goals negates the request to be on-time to work

-- Accentuates the negative – There are a lot of ‘stop’ signals here in terms of tardiness, but they aren’t paired with new behaviors to start to meet sales targets or linked in terms of why that’s part of the feedback
+- Accentuates the negative without a solution - There are a lot of ‘stop’ signals here in terms of tardiness, but they aren’t paired with new behaviors to start to meet sales targets or linked in terms of why that’s part of the feedback

 - Doesn’t identify support - even a single lifeline can help bolster efforts to make a behavioral change

-- Moves on to another topic – The first opening for dialogue is actually a topic change from the main feedback goal and doesn’t allow for agreements on what to do next
+- Not ongoing as it moves onto another topic - The first opening for dialogue is actually a topic change from the main feedback goal and doesn’t allow for agreements on what to do next

-Take two, working with what we know makes for exceptional feedback, here are some ways we can adjust the conversation:
+Now, working with what we know makes for exceptional feedback, here are some ways we can adjust the conversation.